Repair and renovation

 Kempe began his career in stained glass with Clayton and Bell the leading studio of the early Victorian era and we have three of their stained glass panels in the window of the baptistery.
 The Clayton and Bell figures are obscured by the ferramenta bars and we are hoping to have the lower sections removed.
 The lead light windows have multiple minor issues.
 The windows are no longer secured in the stonework and this contributes to water ingress.

-Salisbury Cathedral Stained Glass is prepared to complete the above works at a cost of £10,101.
+Salisbury Cathedral Stained Glass undertook the above works.